steliossid/twitter-sentiment-analysis/README.md

 # Sentiment Analysis Tool for Twitter
-Sentiment Analysis Tool for Twitter using Python 3.5 and MongoDB
+Sentiment Analysis Tool for tweets using Python, MongoDB and Twitter Streaming API

 ## Requirements
 * Twitter App